jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 and had established a formal approach.

 *Figure 29.
 Cloud readiness.*
-A bar chart showing the distribution of responses regarding cloud readiness.
-The most common responses are Initial investigations into cloud and Basic understanding of cloud and security.
+A bar chart showing the distribution of responses regarding cloud readiness: None, Initial investigations into cloud, Basic understanding of cloud and security, Moderate understanding with pilot deployments, and Strong understanding with formal approaches.

 Over 44% of organizations reported that they currently had transitioned some of their environment to the cloud, but they were being cautious and planned to monitor their experience closely.
 Thirty-five percent had transitioned some of their